Alan's Psychedelic Breakfast: Rise and Shine (0:00-3:33)

 This piece consists of two pianos, bass, Hammond organ, a steel guitar fed through a Leslie speaker and hi-hats.

 During the opening of this section, Alan can be heard muttering to himself, deciding what to have as he begins to prepare his breakfast.
 He can be heard saying the following: "Oh...
 Er...
 Me flakes...
 Scrambled eggs, bacon, sausages, tomatoes, toast, coffee...
 Marmalade, I like marmalade...
 Yes, porridge is nice, any cereal...
 I like all cereals...
 Oh, God.
 Kickoff is 10am."
 At the end of this section, the sound of a whistling kettle can be heard as the music stops.

 Sunny Side Up (3:33-7:45)

 This piece takes the form of a modified fugue, and was written and performed entirely by David Gilmour on two acoustic guitars and a steel guitar.

 Morning Glory (7:45-13:00)

 This piece was performed by the entire band.
 The main instrument is Richard Wright's piano, which was overdubbed three different times (one in the left channel, one in the centre, and one in the right channel).
 The piece also features very prominent bass, electric guitar, ADTed drums, and Hammond organ.
-At the end, after saying "My head's a blank", Alan picks up his car keys and leaves via the door.
+At the end, after saying "All my head's a blank", Alan picks up his car keys and leaves via the door.
 Faintly, a car can be heard starting and driving away.